-In Iowa, you'll use Iowa's state exemptions—the federal bankruptcy exemptions aren't available (some states allow residents to choose between the two sets).
-However, you can supplement Iowa's state exemptions with the federal nonbankruptcy exemptions.
+In Iowa, you'll use Iowa's state exemptions because the federal bankruptcy exemptions aren't available (some states allow residents to choose between the two sets).
+You'll find Iowa's homestead exemption amount listed below.

 Iowa Homestead Exemption |